According to Florida state law, an employer is prohibited from any form of discrimination based on:

 In 2009 the Americans with Disabilities Act Amendments Act became effective and expanded on the specific definition of disability, which covers physical and mental impairments that limit your major life activities.
 Examples of such impairments can include AIDS, cancer, depression, heart disease, alcoholism, and diabetes.

 Workers are also protected against retaliation after filing a Charge of Discrimination with the Equal Employment Opportunity Commission (EEOC) or the Florida Commission on Human Relations (FCHR).
 In addition, employers are prohibited against retaliating against employees that participate in a workplace discrimination investigation or legal proceeding.

 The Fair Labor Standards Act (FLSA) protects employees’ rights to minimum wage and overtime pay.
-The law also prohibits an employer from firing or in any way discriminating against an employee who complains about not being paid in accordance with the law.
-In this article, our wage and hour retaliation lawyers will explain what you have to prove to establish a claim of FLSA retaliation; discuss common defenses your employer may raise; and offer strategies you can use to overcome these defenses.
+The law also prohibits an employer from firing or discriminating against an employee who complains about not being paid per the law.
+Our wage and hour retaliation lawyers will explain what you have to prove to establish a claim of FLSA retaliation.
+We will also discuss common defenses your employer may raise and offer strategies you can use to overcome these defenses.

 To establish a claim of retaliation under the FLSA, you must prove three elements:

 (1) You engaged in a protected activity under the FLSA;

 (2) You subsequently were subjected to an adverse employment action by the employer; and